This post may contain affiliate links.

 In the above video, the person is making what looks to be a yummy fish stock.
 What I would do to make fermented fish stock is:

-- Take the fermented fish created from the recipe above and add it to a large stockpot (for making soup).
+- Take the fermented fish created from the recipe above and add it to the stockpot.

-- Strain the broth through a fine sieve.
+- Mix the ingredients, then remove the fish heads and other parts, and strain the broth through a fine sieve.

 Is DIY Better than Answers Pet Food?